Beta-glucan: Structure

 Glucans are arranged in six-sided D-glucose rings connected linearly at varying carbon positions depending on the source, although most commonly β-glucans include a 1-3 glycosidic link in their backbone.
 Although technically β-glucans are chains of D-glucose polysaccharides linked by β-type glycosidic bonds, by convention not all β-D-glucose polysaccharides are categorized as β-glucans.
 Cellulose is not conventionally considered a β-glucan, as it is insoluble and does not exhibit the same physicochemical properties as other cereal or yeast β-glucans.

 Some β-glucan molecules have branching glucose side-chains attached to other positions on the main D-glucose chain, which branch off the β-glucan backbone.
 In addition, these side-chains can be attached to other types of molecules, like proteins, as in polysaccharide-K.

 The most common forms of β-glucans are those comprising D-glucose units with β-1,3 links.
-Yeast and fungal β-glucans contain 1-6 side branches, while cereal β-glucans contain both β-1,3 and β-1,4 backbone bonds.
+Yeast and fungal β-glucans contain 1-6 side branches, while cereal β-glucans contain both β-1,3 and β-1,4 backbone bonds, but no β-1,3 branching.
+Seaweeds consist of a backbone that is primarily β-1,3-glucan, but with some β-1,6-glucan in the backbone as well as in side chains.

 The frequency, location, and length of the side-chains may play a role in immunomodulation.
 Differences in molecular weight, shape, and structure of β-glucans dictate the differences in biological activity.

-In general, β-1,3 linkages are created by 1,3-Beta-glucan synthase, and β-1,4 linkages are created by cellulose synthase.
+In general, β-1,3 linkages are created by 1,3-beta-glucan synthase, and β-1,4 linkages are created by cellulose synthase.
 The process leading to β-1,6 linkages is poorly understood: although genes important in the process have been identified, not much is known about what each of them do.

 β-glucan types

 β-glucans form a natural component of the cell walls of bacteria, fungi, yeast, and cereals such as oat and barley.
 Each type of beta-glucan comprises a different molecular backbone, level of branching, and molecular weight which affects its solubility and physiological impact.
-One of the most common sources of β(1,3)D-glucan for supplement use is derived from the cell wall of baker's yeast (Saccharomyces cerevisiae). β-glucans found in the cell walls of yeast contain a 1,3 carbon backbone with elongated 1,6 carbon branches.
+One of the most common sources of β(1,3)D-glucan for supplement use is derived from the cell wall of baker's yeast (Saccharomyces cerevisiae). β-glucans found in the cell walls of yeast contain a 1,3 glucose backbone with elongated 1,6 glucose branches.
 Other sources include seaweed, and various mushrooms, such as lingzhi, shiitake, chaga, and maitake, which are under preliminary research for their potential immune effects.